silverstripeltd/silverstripe-forager/docs/en/03_usage.md

 You can also add this method on any DataObject.
 In this case it is used to update the document for just that class.

+### SearchServiceExtension extension points

+#### updateAddToIndexes(array $indexSuffixes, DataObjectDocumentInterface $doc)

+This method allows updating the list of indexes a document will be sent to on publish (or write for unverisoned content).
+Useful for other modules like [silverstripe-forager-fluent](https://github.com/silverstripeltd/silverstripe-forager-fluent) where the editing context might determine what updates to make.

+#### updateRemoveFromIndexes(array $indexSuffixes, DataObjectDocumentInterface $doc)
+The same as [updateAddToIndexes](#update-add-to-indexes) but for unpublishing or deletion

 ### Job extension points

 Indexing jobs have the following extension points: